saptarshibasu/aws-study/README.md

   * Determine whether any of the instances use the oldest launch template
   * Determine whether any of the instances use the oldest launch configuration
   * Instances are closest to the next billing hour
+* You can launch and automatically scale a fleet of On-Demand Instances and Spot Instances within a single Auto Scaling group.
+In addition to receiving discounts for using Spot Instances, if you specify instance types for which you have matching Reserved Instances, your discounted rate of the regular On-Demand Instance pricing also applies.
+The only difference between On-Demand Instances and Reserved Instances is that you must purchase the Reserved Instances in advance.
+All of these factors combined help you to optimize your cost savings for Amazon EC2 instances, while making sure that you obtain the desired scale and performance for your application
+* You enhance availability by deploying your application across multiple instance types running in multiple Availability Zones.
+You must specify a minimum of two instance types, but it is a best practice to choose a few instance types to avoid trying to launch instances from instance pools with insufficient capacity.
+If the Auto Scaling group's request for Spot Instances cannot be fulfilled in one Spot Instance pool, it keeps trying in other Spot Instance pools rather than launching On-Demand Instances, so that you can leverage the cost savings of Spot Instances
+* Amazon EC2 Auto Scaling provides two types of allocation strategies that can be used for Spot Instances:
+  * capacity-optimized - The capacity-optimized strategy automatically launches Spot Instances into the most available pools by looking at real-time capacity data and predicting which are the most available.
+By offering the possibility of fewer interruptions, the capacity-optimized strategy can lower the overall cost of your workload
+  * lowest-price - Amazon EC2 Auto Scaling allocates your instances from the number (N) of Spot Instance pools that you specify and from the pools with the lowest price per unit at the time of fulfillment
+* An Auto Scaling group is associated with one launch configuration at a time, and you can't modify a launch configuration after you've created it.
+To change the launch configuration for an Auto Scaling group, use an existing launch configuration as the basis for a new launch configuration.
+Then, update the Auto Scaling group to use the new launch configuration.
+After you change the launch configuration for an Auto Scaling group, any new instances are launched using the new configuration options, but existing instances are not affected

 ## EBS